flutter/website/src/add-to-app/debugging.md

 ---
-title: Debugging your add-to-app module
+title: Debug your add-to-app module
 short-title: Debugging
 description: How to run, debug, and hot reload your add-to-app Flutter module.
 ---

-## Debugging your add-to-app module

 Once you've integrated the Flutter module to your project and used Flutter's platform APIs to run the Flutter engine and/or UI,